The Princess and the Frog: Critical response

 Chicago Sun-Times film critic Roger Ebert gave the film three out of four stars and admired Disney's step back to traditional animation, writing, "No 3-D!
 No glasses!
 No extra ticket charge!
 No frantic frenzies of meaningless action!
 And ... good gravy!
 A story!
 Characters!
 A plot!
 This is what classic animation once was like!", but stated that the film "inspires memories of Disney's Golden Age it doesn't quite live up to, as I've said, but it's spritely and high-spirited, and will allow kids to enjoy it without visually assaulting them."
 S. Jhoanna Robledo of Common Sense Media gave the film three out of five stars, writing, "First African-American Disney princess is a good role model".
 Saint Bryan of KING 5 Seattle praised the film and called it "The Best Disney Movie Since The Lion King".

 Upon its release, the film created controversy among some Christians over its use of Louisiana Voodoo as a plot device.
 Christianity Todays review of the film cited its sexual undertones and use of voodoo, arguing that the scenes with Dr. Facilier and his "Friends on the Other Side" contain many horror elements and that young children might be frightened by the film.
 The film's negative portrayal of Voodoo also drew criticism from non-Christian factions.
-The film also received criticism for historical negationism of the Jim Crow era in the Southern USA.
+The film was also criticized for downplaying the racial segregation and discrimination of 1920s New Orleans; scholars argued that its depiction sanitized aspects of African American life and history under Jim Crow.
+Separately, a 2021 blog post argued that the film largely erased racism from its depiction of the period, pointing to the near absence of race-based conflict in the story.